Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 11 > Short Questions With Answers - Election And Representation

 Q12: Write five steps of the election process.

-• Notification and filing of nominations.
+• Notification and filing of nominations by candidates.

-• Preparation of Ballot papers.
+• Preparation of ballot papers.

 Q13: Write five defects of the Indian electoral system.